irfansofyana/personal-bot/README.md

 Personal Bot is a line bot created by [irfansofyana](https://irfansofyana.com).
-This bot is created to be your daily assistant in your life.
+This bot is created to be your daily assistant in your life and do many fun things.

 ##  Commands